djhaskin987/degasolv/docs/command-reference.rst

   Usage: degasolv <options> display-config <display-config-options>

-  Options are shown below, with their default values and
+  Options are shown below.
+Default values are marked as <DEFAULT> and
     descriptions.
 Options marked with `**` may be used more than once.

-        --search-directory DIR    Find degasolv cards here
-        --index-file FILE         The name of the repo file --index-strat STRAT       May be 'priority' or 'global'.
+        --search-directory DIR    .
+Find degasolv cards here --index-file FILE         index.dsrepo   The name of the repo file --index-strat STRAT       priority       May be 'priority' or 'global'.
         --requirement REQ                        Resolve req. **
-        --search-strat STRAT      May be 'breadth-first' or 'depth-first'.
+        --search-strat STRAT      breadth-first  May be 'breadth-first' or 'depth-first'.
-        --conflict-strat STRAT    May be 'exclusive', 'inclusive' or 'prioritized'.
+        --conflict-strat STRAT    exclusive      May be 'exclusive', 'inclusive' or 'prioritized'.
-        --repository INDEX        Search INDEX for packages. ** --enable-alternatives     Consider all alternatives
+        --repository INDEX                       Search INDEX for packages. ** --enable-alternatives                    Consider all alternatives (default)
         --id true                                ID (name) of the package --query QUERY                            Display packages matching query string.
         --disable-alternatives                   Consider only first alternatives
-        --add-to INDEX            Add to repo index INDEX --card-file FILE          The name of the card file --present-package PKG     Hard present package. **
+        --add-to INDEX                           Add to repo index INDEX --card-file FILE          ./out.dscard   The name of the card file --present-package PKG                    Hard present package. **
-        --resolve-strat STRAT     May be 'fast' or 'thorough'.
+        --resolve-strat STRAT     thorough       May be 'fast' or 'thorough'.
-        --location true           URL or filepath of the package --package-system SYS      May be 'degasolv' or 'apt'.
+        --location true                          URL or filepath of the package --package-system SYS      degasolv       May be 'degasolv' or 'apt'.
-        --version-comparison CMP  May be 'debian', 'maven', 'naive', 'python', 'rpm', 'rubygem', or 'semver'.
+        --version-comparison CMP  maven          May be 'debian', 'maven', 'naive', 'python', 'rpm', 'rubygem', or 'semver'.
         --version true                           Version of the package
-    -h, --help                    Print this help page

-    Usage: degasolv <options> display-config <display-config-options>

-    Options are shown below, with their default values and
-      descriptions:

     -h, --help                                   Print this help page

 The ``display-config`` command is used to print all the options in the *effective configuration*.
 It allows the user to debug